 - Cheakamus Crossing Heating System Investigation - Report

-- Cheakamus Crossing Heating System Investigation - Draft Questions and Answers
+- Cheakamus Crossing Heating System Investigation - Draft Report with Questions and Answers

 - Homeowner Quick Reference Guide – A quick reference guide to help residents experiencing technical difficulties.

 - Technical Service Guide – A detailed handbook identifying components in the residential DES system with a recommended routine maintenance schedule for this equipment.

 The Resort Municipality of Whistler (RMOW) has conducted a study to look at energy efficiency in the District Energy System.
 We selected six volunteer homes and collected data for a six month period (from January 1 to June 30, 2016).

 This study replaces a cancelled BC Hydro study intended to examine district energy systems across various BC jurisdictions.
 The purpose of the study was to determine how these systems perform relative to an electric boiler system and to standard electric baseboards.